react-cosmos/react-cosmos/docs/README.md

 - [Set `publicUrl` to a relative path, like `"./"`](https://github.com/react-cosmos/react-cosmos/issues/1149).

-#### Your fixtures aren not being detected?
+#### Fixtures not detected?

-- Run cosmos with the `--external-userdeps` flag.
-This should result in a `cosmos.userdeps.js` being generated in the folder you ran the `cosmos` command from.
-Check that file to see if your fixtures are being picked up by cosmos.
+- Run `cosmos` with the `--external-userdeps` flag.
+This should generate `cosmos.userdeps.js`.
+Check that file to see if your fixtures are being picked up by Cosmos.
 - Check your directory structure.
-If you are using a cosmos config file, cosmos will use the directory of the config file as the root to resolve the location of your fixtures.
-If your config file is nested in a deeper directory than your fixture files cosmos will not be able to find them.
-To solve this add a `rootDir` entry to your config file pointing to the root directory cosmos should use to resolve fixtures.
+If you are using a Cosmos config file, Cosmos will use the directory of the config file as the root of your project.
+If your Cosmos config file is nested in a directory that isn't an ancestor of your fixture files, Cosmos will not find your fixtures.
+To solve this add a [`rootDir`](https://github.com/react-cosmos/react-cosmos/blob/d800a31b39d82c810f37a2ad0d25eed5308b830a/packages/react-cosmos/config.schema.json#L10-L14) entry to your Cosmos config pointing to your root directory.

 ## Where's my old Cosmos?